What Causes ECU Failure?

 ECU Inside Car

-Identifying the root cause of an ECU malfunction is difficult without taking the affected module apart.
+Identifying the root cause of an ECU malfunction is challenging without taking the affected module apart.

 If you notice any symptoms of a bad control module, you should check for any listed service bulletins.
 In some instances, you’ll find that the manufacturer has accepted responsibility for a production defect.
 They’ll fix it for free.